thorian93/ansible-role-common/README.md

       - line: '%{{ common_admin_group }} ALL=({% if ansible_os_family == "Debian" %}ALL:ALL{% else %}ALL{% endif %}) ALL'
         regex: '(# |^)\%{{ common_admin_group }}\sALL=\({% if ansible_os_family == "Debian" %}ALL:ALL{% else %}ALL{% endif %}\)\sALL.*'
         state: 'present'
+      - line: "#includedir /etc/sudoers.d"
+        regex: '^#includedir\s*/etc/sudoers.d.*'
+        state: 'present'

 Configure sudo options.
-There is a default set of three options which basically ensure the common sudo behaviour known by Debian derivates works on any distribution.
+There is a default set of three options which ensure that sudo asks for the source user password rather than the destination user password.
+The fourth makes sure that configuration files in `/etc/sudoers.d/` are included.

     common_optional_apps_install: false